umobi/UIContainer/README.md

 ----

 #### 1. UIContainer
 The UIContainer protocol is the main core of each container created.
 Every UIView can hold another UIView or UIViewController.
 Using containers, you won't be worried if you are doing the right thing to show any content on screen.
-So, UIContainer is a protocol that defines the methods and life cycle.
+UIContainer is a generic protocol that can be extended to allow other views to be some container for something.
+Each container should be from type ContainerBox, but you can create your container and your container box, there is no rule for that.

+We developed containers for UIViewController and UIView.
+This will help you create more than one context on the user screen.
+UIViewController can hold only the essential part and you write UIView from .xib or with code that refresh with data provided by the view controller.
+Using containers can decrease the code complexity by understanding that you have the view controller, that updates views and has all data, and you have the views that display according to the data.

+One example that is commonly used is the AddressesViewController and the AddressTableViewCell.
+Let's break the cell into some view like AddressView that is held, starting now, by some cell, this means Cell<AddressView> where Cell contains the view variable that refers to address view instance.
+Now, on your view controller, on dequeue reusable cell you can update the address view content by calling cell.view.configView(addresses[indexPath.row]).

+Nothing has changed yet, we just add some generic type Cell and now, besides updating the cell directly, we have to access the view variable and call the right methods.
+But, did you have to implement the Cell class?
+You just implemented the AddressViewController and the AddressView.
+Now, we have the ProfileViewController and you have to display the same view as AddressView.
+In old ways, you will have to implement this view inside the ProfileViewControllers manipulating the labels and buttons from the address context.
+You may add some @IBOutlet for address name, address description that is already implemented in AddressTableViewCell.
+So, generalizing the cell as Cell<AddressView>, you can now at ProfileViewController do some self.contentStackView.addArrangedSubview(AddressView()) and update the address view the same way that you updated in dequeue reusable cell like addressView.configView(user.address).
+At the end of your project, you have ProfileViewController with less code just keeping the load methods to get the user data and correctly mounting the views to display and the specialized views to update their self contents.

 The methods developed for any UIContainer are: